AdiDwiv/MNazar/README.md

 ### General information
 * Mnazar is an iOS tracking app for sales employees.
 * Developed by Aditya Dwivedi (ad629@cornell.edu).
-* MNazar tracks the location of the user and sends the collected data to a server.
+* MNazar tracks the location of an employee and sends the collected data to a server.
 This information can be viewed by the employee's superviser.
 * MNazar uses the Google Maps SDK for iOS to display locations.
 * MNazar also keeps a record of the total distance travelled by the employee.
 * MNazar can be run in the background and does not need to remain open at all times.

-### Features
+### Features and screenshots
 #### 1. Login and auto logout

 ![Alt text](https://cloud.githubusercontent.com/assets/22662617/22573990/f3dce67a-e979-11e6-8410-836f7993ab03.jpg)